darwayne/dyc/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/2807589/92316080-1184e180-efbd-11ea-96a4-df774348ad67.png" width="300"></p>

-`dyc` is a golang dynamodb client and query builder package.
+`dyc` is a golang package which provides a dynamodb client and query builder.
 It utilizes the go AWS SDK to provide a more convenient way to interact with dynamodb.

 ### Features
  - Utilize current dynamodb query language